ritbuddies/dumbVisualizer/README.md

 Requirement : mongo-java-driver-3.6.3.jar, install mongo
 MongoDB : https://stackoverflow.com/questions/18452023/installing-and-running-mongodb-on-osx
 Jar File : http://mongodb.github.io/mongo-java-driver/3.4/driver/getting-started/quick-start/

+## How we built it?
+We have a client-server model.
+We have hosted our RESTful API on the server and we are providing clients with RESTful client utility.
+Based on user selection it fetches required report details from the rest API and plots different charts or graphs using google charts API.
+We are using MongoDB to store the data and mongo-connectors for data extraction using java.

 ## What's next for dumbVisualizer?
 Create machine learning models to produce better insights from data.
 Create interactive dashboards and add other other health datasets.